Idaho Army National Guard Soldiers Return Home

-After a yearlong deployment to Southwest Asia in support of Operation Spartan Shield, Soldiers return to Gowen Field, 8 August, 2023.
-An additional 300 Soldiers will also return to Idaho later this week.
+Idaho Army National Guard Soldiers, deployed to Southwest Asia in support of Operation Spartan Shield, return home to Gowen Field, Idaho, 10 August, 2023.
+The task force provided three mission response forces to the CENTCOM commander and conducted missions and training exercises in Iraq, Jordan, the Kingdom of Saudi Arabia, Kuwait, Syria and Qatar.
 (U.S. Air National Guard photo by Staff Sergeant Joseph Morgan)

 |Date Taken: